 This is part three of a three-part series on Facebook opportunities for franchisors and businesses with multiple locations.

 We at Reshift Media have worked with several multi-location brands to implement Facebook’s Parent-Child functionality.
 Although we are big fans for all the reasons outlined in the previous posts, it is not a perfect solution on its own.
-Although Parent-Child connects your national Facebook page to as many local ones as you like, it unfortunately does not:
+Although Parent-Child connects your national Facebook page too as many local ones as you like, it, unfortunately, does not:

 - Enable you to cascade content to your local pages from one interface.
 Though the Parent-Child framework enables you to set up a “super admin” who can post to each local page, you either need to log into each page individually to post or tie each page into a dashboard such as Hootsuite or Sprout Social.
 This may be feasible if you have a small number of pages, but becomes unmanageable once you are managing dozens or hundreds of pages.